AniMesuro/posepal/README.md

 ## Limitations:
-- PosePal does not support 3D scenes, and bone animation.
+- posepal does not support 3D scenes, and bone animation.
 - Changing the edited scene as you're editing a pose crashes Godot, so the Scene Tabs is invisible as you do so.
 - Changing nodes names and nodepaths may make the poselib unusable.
 - Changing resources (Images)'s paths will confuse the poselib.
 The poselib will still be